nilsgerber/RandS_DNN/README.md

+This is a Modification of Sams Rebalance and Smear Code that incldues the usage of my DNN, original instructions below:

 # SUSY photons skimmer and analysis code

 This is the package for running a photon-friendly rebalance and smear implementation on Ra2/b-style ntuples while on an LPC machine.